momoz2/fa24-cs411-team082-GGWP/doc/ProjectProposal.md

 To share your memories with other travellers, you can click on a map of the United States accessible to everybody, and add a short written message reminiscing your experiences along with a pin designating the place you've visited.
 Therefore, not only can you keep track of your own pins and memories, you can also gain insight from others and their experiences to help plan your next trip!

+Integrate with your Calendar -
+Add activities and locations to your calendar as events to streamline trip planning and coordination with friends through Google Calendar API.

 ## Usefulness
-Simple features - TraversAll allows users to filter and search through locations and activities to find those that meet their criteria and save activities in a 'bucket list'
+Simple features - TraversAll allows users to filter and search through locations and activities to find those that meet their criteria and save activities in a 'bucket list'.

-Complex features - TraversAll users can also save locations to their own account and add their experiences to a map of the US
+Complex features - TraversAll users can also save locations, add activities to their calendar, add their experiences to a map of the US.

 Similar websites/applications with their differences and/or shortcomings we hope to overcome:
 - Recreation.gov - lists only camping and cabins related plans